Shaping Phage Susceptibility Landscapes for Personalized Therapy

 Prof. Katrine Whiteson from the University of California, USA will join the Targeting Phage Therapy 2026 congress and will give a presentation entitled ‘The Human Virome in Chronic Infection: What Patient Phages Teach Us About Therapeutic Phage Design‘ during the congress.

-Antibiotic-resistant infections remain a major global health challenge, and bacteriophages offer a promising alternative or complement to conventional antibiotics.
-Our laboratory studies bacteriophage–bacteria interactions to uncover mechanistic principles and develop translational solutions for multidrug-resistant pathogens.
-We have isolated and sequenced dozens of phages targeting clinically relevant strains in Southern California, and used experimental evolution, genomics, and high-throughput kinetic assays to define phage adaptation, host range expansion, and mechanisms of host entry.
-In parallel, we have identified synergistic interactions between medium-chain fatty acids, phages, and antibiotics that expand bactericidal activity across diverse pathogens.
-These discoveries have enabled the development of multi-phage therapeutic cocktails, validated phage susceptibility assays, and new strategies for improving treatment efficacy.
-Building on this foundation, we recently completed our first compassionate use phage therapy case at UC Irvine, treating a patient with chronic MRSA sinusitis using a phage isolated and prepared in our laboratory alongside vancomycin, and we are currently applying these approaches in additional clinical cases.
-This talk will highlight how mechanistic studies of phage evolution and synergy are informing personalized phage therapy strategies and advancing the field beyond antibiotics.
+Antibiotic-resistant infections remain a major global health challenge, and bacteriophages offer a promising complement to conventional antibiotics.
+Our laboratory studies how evolutionary and ecological processes shape phage susceptibility across multidrug-resistant pathogens.
+We have isolated and sequenced dozens of phages targeting clinically relevant strains in Southern California and used experimental evolution, comparative genomics, and high-throughput kinetic assays to investigate phage trainability, host-range expansion, and phage–host co-evolution.
+In parallel, we identified synergistic interactions between medium-chain fatty acids, phages, and antibiotics that reshape phage susceptibility across diverse pathogens, suggesting that environmental modulation can expand effective host range and alter resistance trajectories.
+These discoveries have informed the development of multi-phage therapeutic cocktails, susceptibility assays, and adaptive treatment strategies.
+As compassionate-use phage therapy efforts expand across the United States, there is growing recognition that ecological context and evolutionary dynamics may strongly influence therapeutic outcomes.
+Building on these studies, we recently completed our first compassionate-use phage therapy case at UC Irvine, treating chronic MRSA sinusitis using a phage isolated from Southern California wastewater and produced in our laboratory.
+This talk will highlight how studies of phage evolution, chemical modulation, and susceptibility landscapes are informing personalized phage therapy strategies.

 Targeting Phage Therapy 2026